jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/functions-and-scope-lesson/readme.md

 public static void main(String[] args)
 ```

-> Instructor Note: Consider writing the main method signature on the board, so you can underline and point to things (modifiers, parameters) as you go through the following.

 The modifiers public and static can be written in either order (public static or static public), but the convention is to use public static as shown above.
 You can name the argument anything you want, but most programmers choose "args" or "argv".